ywen407/books-futures-explained/src/3_generators_async_await.md

 That means turning to unsafe.

-Let's try to write an implementation that will compiler using `unsafe`.
-As you'll see we end up in a _self referential struct_.
+Let's try to write an implementation that will compile using `unsafe`.
+As you'll see we end up in a _self-referential struct_.
 A struct which holds references into itself.

 As you'll notice, this compiles just fine!